tinkercademy/swift-slides/codingclub/b/list.md

 <h2> List </h2>

-- Lets use the `List` view to display a list of items.
+- Let’s use the `List` view to display a list of items.
 - Wrap all the `NavigationLink` in a `List` view.

 </div>